fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> If all companies need more devs ,why don't companies pay entry level developers a very low salary for maybe six months while they train them then increase once they are useful?

 > Fredrik, if stressed and unfocused, and sick programmers are less productive, why are open-offices so popular in IT?

 > Hi, Frederick!
 I would appreciate it if you could help me make a decision here.
 Should I stick with my current job and slowly lose hope of ever working as a developer?
 Or, quit and start giving interviews.
 Thanks Some context.
 I graduated this year in July.
 Interned for 6 months at a software company where I was working on tools in the company's cloud platform.
 I did very little development then.
 Following the internship and another six months of contractual work, I'm being offered a position in a Customer Success cum DevOps team.
 I have made it clear that my intentions are to work as a developer.
 But I'm afraid if I accept this role, I'll probably never be able to join a development team.